-The iControl program and configuration data is stored on one 512 Mb Compact Flash card.
-All user data and preset settings are stored on another 512 Mb CompactFlash card.
+The iControl program and configuration data is stored on the Compact Flash program card.
+All user data and preset settings are stored on the CompactFlash data card.
 These cards function as removable hard drives.
 The iControl consoles are shipped with these cards installed.
+Refer to the Parts section for program and data card kits.